YizhuLiu/sumlen/README.md

 # sumlen
 This code is for EMNLP 2018 paper: [Controlling Length in Abstractive Summarization Using a Convolutional Neural Network](https://www.aclweb.org/anthology/D18-1444/)

-In this paper, we propose an approach to constrain the summary length by extending a convolutional sequence to sequence model ([Paper]:https://arxiv.org/abs/1705.03122 , [Code(fairseq-py)]: https://github.com/pytorch/fairseq).
+In this paper, we propose an approach to constrain the summary length by extending a convolutional sequence to sequence model ([Paper](https://arxiv.org/abs/1705.03122), [Code(fairseq-py)](https://github.com/pytorch/fairseq)).

 citation:
 @inproceedings{DBLP:conf/emnlp/LiuLZ18,